MrAsterisco/homebridge-hisense-tv/README.md

 Some TV models have been reported as incompatible or are known to cause problems.

 - HU50A6800FUW (50" H8G 2020) - See [this issue](https://github.com/MrAsterisco/homebridge-hisense-tv/issues/37).

-### Homebridge Hosts
-This plugin has been developed and tested running Homebridge on Ubuntu Linux 20.04 and macOS Monterey with a Hisense 50AE7010F.
-If your configuration differs, the steps below may not be a 100% accurate: even if the general idea is the same *(pair the TV, add it to Home, use it)*, your mileage may vary.

-**If you find anything that is not correct, please open an issue (or even better: a PR changing this file) explaining what you're doing differently to make this plugin work with different TV models and/or on different operating systems.**

 # Installation